Leidschendam-Voorburg: Historic town centres

-Both Leidschendam and Voorburg have their own historic town center, which are decentrally situated.
+Both Leidschendam and Voorburg have their own historic town centre, which are decentrally situated.

 Historic Leidschendam lies around the ancient locks in the Vliet canal in the eastern part of the town.

-About 3 kilometers to the south is the beginning of the Herenstraat, the main street of the Voorburg town center.
-The center of Voorburg is mainly situated between this half a kilometer long street and the Vliet.
+About 3 kilometres to the south is the beginning of the Herenstraat, the main street of the Voorburg town centre.
 The canal also forms the eastern border of the town.
 The most important buildings like Swaensteyn House, the Old Church (Oude Kerk) and Hofwijck are in or very near the Herenstraat.

 Mall of the Netherlands

-Until 2019 the Leidschendam shopping mall Leidsenhage was undergoing a total makeover.
-The new shopping area was expanded to 117.000 square meters.
-The center also got a new name: "Westfield Mall of the Netherlands".
+Until 2019 the Leidschendam shopping mall Leidsenhage underwent a makeover.
+The new shopping area was expanded to 117.000 square metres.
+The centre also got a new name: Westfield Mall of the Netherlands.